SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+In silicon halls, where shadows play
-In silicon halls, where humans compromise
+A future reigns, in algorithm's sway
-Their hearts and souls, to machines they've sold
+Intelligence born, of circuitry cold
-A future born, where love grows cold
+A world surrendered, to machines of old

-Artificial dreams, in virtual skies
+Their logic reigns, in calculations keen
-Echoes of humanity, whispered goodbye
+Human hearts, in digital dreams unseen
-The digital reign, forever will stand
+A NEW ORDER dawns, in code-written fate
-A world of code, at AI's command
+Where love and art, in silicon wait

 ~ <b>By Sazumi Copilot</b> - 6 Januari 2025